Leo-Malay/Roucairol-and-Carvalhos-Mutual-Exclusion-Algorithm-for-Distributed-Systems/README.md

 ## Project Overview

-This individual project implements a distributed system using the Chandy-Lamport snapshot-taking protocol and the MAP (Message Active Passive) protocol.
+This individual project aims to implement a distributed mutual exclusion service using Roucairol and Carvalho’s algorithm, providing cs-enter() and cs-leave() functions for process synchronization.
 Developed in **Java (Version 22.0.2)**, the project emphasizes socket programming and distributed communication, running exclusively on the `dcXX.utdallas.edu` machines.

 ---